Beamforming and Device Selection Design in Federated Learning with Over-the-air Aggregation: Simulation Results

 We assume the data distribution over devices is i.i.d.
 Each device's local dataset contains an equal number of data samples from different classes, and the number of local data samples in each device is $K_m =270$.
 Upon thorough hyperparameter tuning, we set a unified learning rate $\lambda = 0.05$ for the global model update in \eqref{eq5} for all approaches.
 Furthermore, the full local batch is used for the gradient computation in each communication round for all approaches.
 A (training) epoch refers to one training pass over the entire training dataset by all devices.
 Since the devices are using the full local batch in this setting, each epoch only consists of a single communication round.
 Finally, we set the receiver noise power $\sigma_n^2 =-20$ dBm, which generally includes both receiver thermal noise and interference signals.

-Figs.~\ref{fig2} and~\ref{fig3} respectively show the average test accuracy and the average test loss with $95\% $ confidence intervals over the $20$ different channel realizations and receiver noise realizations.
+Figs.~\ref{acc_mnist} and~\ref{loss_mnist} respectively show the average test accuracy and the average test loss with $95\% $ confidence intervals over the $20$ different channel realizations and receiver noise realizations.
 We see from both figures that our proposed GSDS and ADSBF approaches converge after $T=100$ rounds, which is the fastest convergence rate among all the considered methods.
 Also, they achieve the highest test accuracy and lowest test loss among the approaches considered.
-This demonstrates the efficacy of our proposed methods for device selection.
+In particular, GSDS and ADSBF provide test accuracy above $80\%$, which is $15\%$ higher than the best accuracy achieved by the benchmarks.
+This significant improvement demonstrates the efficacy of our proposed methods for device selection.
 Between ADSBF and GSDS, although ADSBF performs slightly worse than GSDS, its run time is significantly lower than that of GSDS as discussed below.
-Note that due to high instability, the loss of DC approach is significantly larger than the rest approaches, and we omit to show the test loss of this approach in Fig.~\ref{fig3}.
+Note that due to high instability, the loss of DC is significantly larger than that of the other approaches, so we omit it in Fig.~\ref{loss_mnist}.

-Fig. \ref{fig4} shows the average number of selected devices by different approaches over $20$ channel realizations.
+Fig.~\ref{num_selected_mnist} shows the average number of selected devices by different approaches over $20$ channel realizations.
 The accompanying error bar indicates the standard deviation around the average value.
-We see that ADSBF and GSDS select fewer devices than Gibbs sampling and DC approaches, but more than Top one.
-This result, combined with the learning performance results in Figs.~\ref{fig2} and~\ref{fig3}, demonstrates the effectiveness of our methods in providing a proper trade-off between imperfect noisy communication and the amount of training data provided by the local devices for model training through device selection.
+We see that ADSBF and GSDS select fewer devices than Gibbs sampling and DC approaches, but more than ``Top one".
+This result, combined with the learning performance results in Figs.~\ref{acc_mnist} and~\ref{loss_mnist}, demonstrates the effectiveness of our methods in providing a proper trade-off between imperfect noisy communication and the amount of training data provided by the local devices for model training through device selection.

-Table \ref{tab2} lists the average computation time of generating the beamforming and device selection solution using different approaches prior to the start of training.
+Table~\ref{tab2} lists the average computation time of generating the beamforming and device selection solution using different approaches prior to the start of training.
 As we see in the column of the MNIST dataset, our proposed GSDS and ADSBF have significantly lower computational complexity as compared with the Gibbs sampling and DC approach.
 Furthermore, we see that the run time of ADSBF is two magnitudes lower than that of GSDS, with a slightly worse test accuracy.
 This demonstrates the computational advantage of ADSBF over GSDS and the overall efficacy of ADSBF.